Vital Freight Measurements: 4 Things You Might Not Know

 Actual weight is the fully packaged weight of your shipment, as weighed on a certified shipping scale, such as at a public weighing station.
 If you ship several times a year and your packages typically weigh less than 5,000 pounds, you might consider purchasing a shipping scale.

-If buying your own scale is out of the question, you can usually get freight weighed at a local junkyard, a shipping depot or a warehouse.
-Call them first for permission and to schedule a time when you can use their freight scale.
-You can also Google “public freight scales near me” for additional options.
+If buying your own scale is out of the question, you can usually have your freight weighed at a local junkyard, shipping depot, or warehouse.
+Call them first to get permission and to schedule a time to use their freight scale.
+You can also search for “public freight scales near me” on Google for additional options.

 Getting the actual weight correct before booking your shipment is absolutely necessary.
 Carriers weigh and inspect every shipment that they handle, so contradicting information about your shipment’s details results in a billing adjustment.